samkayz/teamapt-monnify/README.md

               }

-These are the endpoint for casual transactions and some of the are still not been developed which i will included in next version. i will also be including some new enhancement to the library for smooth financial transactions.
+These are the endpoint for casual transactions and some of endnpoint are yet to developed which i will included in next version. i will also be including some new enhancement to the library for smooth financial transactions.